littleosbook/littleosbook/output.md

 ~~~

 Next, the way that data should be sent must be configured.
 This is also done
-via the line command port by sending 8 bits.
+via the line command port by sending a byte.
 The layout of the 8 bits looks
-like this:
+like the following:

     Bit:     | 7 | 6 | 5 4 3 | 2 | 1 0 |
     Content: | d | b | prty  | s | exp |

-The contents are:
+A description for each name can be found in the table below:

  Name Description
 ----- ------------